Odisha train crash: Prelim report states 'signal was given and taken off'; PM promises stringent action against guilty; Death toll mounts to 288 | Business

 ''We are providing all required help and medical assistance to the victims of the tragic train accident to save precious lives,'' he added.

+"This is the biggest train accident of this century and a proper investigation must be conducted.

-Later in the evening, Prime Minister Narendra Modi visited the accident site and took stock of relief operations.
+''Something must be behind this.
+The truth must come out.
+Why didn't the anti-collision system work?''
+Banerjee, who is a former railway minister, said Later, Prime Minister Modi visited the accident site and took stock of relief operations.
 He was accompanied by Vaishnaw and Union Education Minister Dharmendra Pradhan.
-The prime minister also met the victims at Balasore hospital.
-PTi TEAM AAM/SUF/HAR/AMR SZM RC SMN DIV RT
+The prime minister also met the victims at Balasore Hospital.

+Noting that this train accident will be a lesson, he said the government will further stress on the safety of the passengers.

+The prime minister said that it was not possible to bring back those killed in the incident, but the government stands solidly behind their families.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)